alicious/lostincolorspace/README.md

 All other players now make a color following the active player's clue.
 When all players are ready, they dock at the goal.

-Any player who's color was a successful match takes a token from the pool.
+Any player whose color was a successful match takes a token from the pool.
-The active player also takes a point, as long as at least one player's color was a successful match, but not if **all** players matched.
-(I.e. make your hint not too hard, but not too obvious either).
+The active player also takes a token, as long as:
+* at least one player's color was a successful match, and
+* not **all** players matched successfully.

 VICTORY CONDITIONS:
 Play till the token-whatsit pool is empty.
 Player with the most whatsits wins.